 - In view of the site's religious nature all visitors are expected to dress appropriately, covering their shoulders and legs.
-In the summer, visitors may purchase a single-use kimono if inappropriately dressed.
+Disposable robes are available free of charge.

 - Santa Croce is both a monument and a house of prayer.
 As a mark of respect for all, we would kindly ask you to avoid talking and to behave appropriately throughout your visit.

 - Please help us to preserve Santa Croce's heritage by not touching the works of art or the monuments, and by refraining from eating or drinking anywhere on the site.